RTS Young Technologist Award

 The RTS Young Technologist Award is open to an early career engineer in the broadcast or related industries.
 It was established by the Royal Television Society with funds received from the family of A.M.
 Beresford-Cooke, who was a distinguished engineer who contributed much to the development of British broadcasting technology through his work on towers and masts for VHF and UHF transmission.

 The purpose of the Award is to advance education in the science, practice, technology and art of television and its allied fields by enabling the award winner to attend the International Broadcasting Conference and Exhibition held annually in Amsterdam.
-In addition this year, the winner will be invited to the RTS London Conference 2014: Power, Politics and the Media, on 9 September.

 See previous winner

 The Award-winner will be required to write a report or presentation within 3 months of attending IBC setting out how the visit has helped to achieve its purpose of advancing education in the science, practice, technology or art of television or its allied fields.

 The judges will be looking for an application that demonstrates:

 - How the receipt of the Award will enhance the applicant’s understanding of the role of technology in television and related fields

 - How the applicant proposes to share this enhanced understanding with others, both within RTS and beyond.